Can the keto diet cause acne?

 With the keto diet you could end up eating more of the food that causes acne, or possibly less of it.
 And the diet could both increase and decrease inflammation.
 Confused yet?
 Will it give you acne, or cure it?

 The truth is, we can’t say for sure.
 The link between diet and acne is complicated and is still hotly debated by scientists.
 Everyone responds to food and diets differently.
 You won’t know how the keto diet impacts you until you try it.

 Even if the keto diet does give you acne, or makes it worse, you have options.

-Firstly, you should adopt a daily skincare routine that helps keep acne at bay.
-It should involve cleansing, toning, the use of acne treatment, and moisturizing.
-Read more about skincare for acne with our helpful guide
+Firstly, you should adopt a daily skin care routine that helps keep acne at bay.
+It should involve cleansing, toning, the use of an acne treatment, and moisturising.
+Read more about skin care for acne with our helpful guide

 When it comes to acne treatments, while you can buy plenty over the counter, stronger medications require a prescription.
-At FROM MARS, we sell a topical acne treatment called tretinoin, also sold under the brand Retin A. Tretinoin helps fight acne by removing the dead skin cells and oil that build up on your face.
-It can also reduce inflammation, kill bacterial infections in your spots, and improve the overall quality of your skin.
+At FROM MARS we sell a topical acne treatment called treclin.
+It combines an antibiotic and a retinoic acid called tretinoin in one gel and is medically proven to be an effective treatment for acne.
+Treclin can reduce inflammation, kill bacterial infections in your spots, and improve the quality of your skin.
 Start your online consultation with us today.